Dedicated Bellingham Personal Injury Attorneys Ready To Help Injured Victims

 What Are 'Pain and Suffering' Damages?

 Pain and suffering damages compensate you for the pain and suffering that result from a physical injury.
 For this reason, some medical conditions can command higher pain and suffering damages than others, regardless of how expensive they are to treat.
-In many cases, pain and suffering damages add up to over 50 percent of the entire amount of damages awarded.
+In many cases, pain and suffering damages add up to over 50% of the damage awarded.
 If you need help estimating pain and suffering damages for your accident, consult with an experienced Bellingham injury lawyer by calling us today.

 What Is 'Maximum Medical Improvement' and Why Is It Important?